Dear Janet Yellen, Inflation Is Coming...

 This would shock Yellen & Co.
 An inflation rate at or above 4% hasn't been seen since September of 2008.

 If we're right, the Fed will likely raise rates a lot faster than the market currently expects.
-As inflation data gets a boost along with U.S. growth accelerating, that's positive for sectors like Financials (NYSEARCA:XLF) and Oil & Gas Exploration and Production ETF (NYSEARCA:XOP).
+As inflation data gets a boost along with U.S. growth accelerating, that's positive for sectors like Financials (NYSEARCA:XLF) and the Oil & Gas Exploration and Production ETF (NYSEARCA:XOP).

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.